biologyguy/BuddySuite/README.rst

 Description
 -----------

-The BuddySuite modules are 'one-stop-shop' command line tools for common biological data file manipulations.
-Formats are detected automatically, conversions are seamless, and you can pipe into or out of the modules, allowing you to spend more time analyzing your sequences, alignments, and phylogenetic trees, instead of wrangling them.
+The BuddySuite modules are 'one-stop-shop' command-line tools for common biological data file manipulations.
+Formats are detected automatically, conversions are seamless, and you can pipe into or out of the modules to build custom bioinformatics workflows, allowing you to spend more time analyzing your sequences, alignments, and phylogenetic trees, instead of wrangling them.

 For example, the following command reads in three sequence files (all in different formats), pulls out records with RefSeq identifiers, calls